AakLak/aaklak-blog/content/post/My-Journey-Building-a-Rails-5-API.md

 ## What am I making?
 This app will be used by developers who write scripts which automate repetitive tasks.

-Developers will be able to create a profile for their scripts, and use the API to record actions it as automated in the game, ex: runtime, monsters killed, trees cut, fish caught, etc.
+Developers will be able to create a profile for their scripts, and use the API to record actions it as automated, ex: runtime, monsters killed, trees cut, fish caught, etc.

 This data can be used to track and compare stats between scripts & individual users.